indraneelpatil/lerobot_drl/README.md

 ### Chosen algorithm:
-* TODO
+* Precise and Dexterous Robotic Manipulation via Human-in-the-Loop Reinforcement Learning
   * Task:
-  * Action space: Relative gripper position at next timestep and gripper position (4d)
-  * Observation Space: Joint positions and velocities of the robot, positions and rotations of all objects, all object positions are relative to the gripper position
-  * Goals: Desired positions of objects
+    1. (Initially) Pick and lift up a block with the gripper
+    2. (Next) Clean all the popcorn from the table
+  * Action Space:
+    1. (Initially) Direct feedforward wrenches in end affector frame (desired accelerations)
+    2. (Next) Can we later try joint positions instead to avoid the IK?
+  * Observation Space: Images from wirst mounted and top cameras, end affector poses, twists, gripper status
-  * Reward Function
+  * Reward Function:
+    1. (Initially) Manual labelling
+    2. (Next) Binary vision classifier

 ### Next steps
-* TODO
+1. Franka Panda Simulation with Mujoco (https://huggingface.co/docs/lerobot/en/hilserl_sim)
+   * Fast setup of the code and try to get something to work
+2. (Maybe) Switch to issac sim with lerobot
+3. Hardware Testing with lerobot